Walk-in shower ideas will inspire you to introduce a luxurious shower to your bathroom – no matter the size of the space or your budget.

 2. Build a walk-in shower beneath the eaves or an alcove

 When planning a walk-in shower layout in a loft or attic room, make sure you position the shower where the room is at full height.
 It’s surprising how little space is needed – and what can be achieved by building a walk-in shower under the eaves.

 Be sure to check that your floor joists are up to the job.
 If planning a walk-in shower or looking at wet room ideas, make sure the room is tanked to prevent leaks.

 3. Opt for a compact corner shower

-Placing a walk-in shower in a tucked away corner is a smart option for busy households, where the main bathroom needs to be used by everyone.
+Placing a walk-in shower in a tucked away corner is a smart option for busy households, where the master bathroom needs to be used by everyone.
 Consider walk-in shower ideas with a sunken shower tray or a complete wet room if you have children or live with anyone with mobility issues, to prevent any trips.

 Although small, the space above certainly isn't dull.
 Opt for dark and moody metro tiles, or veined marble for a five-star boutique hotel aesthetic.
 The feather jacket is optional...

 4. Think outside the box when it comes to layout

 If you have a fairly large space to devote to a walk-in shower room, then we suggest going for a substantial – and statement – design when planning your bathroom layout.